rajeshmondal18/MAPS/README.md

 It will create the executable 'MAPS'.

-In thr 'Input Parameters' section of the code, you need to specify
+In the 'Input Parameters' section of the code, you need to specify

 1. The number of angular multipole (l) bins
 2. Grid spacing in Mpc